 The next entity that greets me is doubt.

-I see my mother’s eyes open slightly as she awakens.
+My mother’s eyes open slightly as she awakens.

 “Pray for Jesus to take me,” she whispers in Vietnamese.